21 Questions to Ask Before Hiring a Conversion Rate Optimization (CRO) Agency

 They should be able to quote them and explain to you in which contexts they will use them.

 This can be translated into 2-4 weeks of work for each page.
-If the CRO Agency chooses the wrong page to optimize first, it will cost you time and money.
+If the conversion rate optimization agency chooses the wrong page to optimize first, it will cost you time and money.

 To answer Question 9, the agency must explain: